-They’re especially handy for backpackers and frequent travelers.
+They’re handy for backpackers and frequent travelers.
 They take up less space and last a long time.
-Also, if you’re concerned about the environment, they usually come in recyclable plastic bottles, which are better than those non-recyclable metal tubes.
-Personally, I use the Archtek Toothpaste Mint Tablets, which are seen in the picture above.
-They’re cheap, taste good, and I haven’t found any better alternatives.
+Also, if you’re concerned about the environment, they usually come in recyclable plastic bottles.
+These are more eco-friendly than those non-recyclable metal tubes.
+One of our staff members uses the Archtek Toothpaste Mint Tablets, which you can see in the picture above.
+They’re cheap, taste good, and he hasn’t had much luck with alternatives.

-That said, I would highly encourage you to pack toothpaste tablets in their original packaging.
+That said, we encourage you to pack toothpaste tablets in their original packaging.
 All medicine has to be in the original packaging.
-Although these tablets aren’t medicine, a few tablets in an unmarked container could get you in trouble or additional questioning.
+Although these tablets aren’t medicine, loose tablets in an unmarked container could get you in trouble or require additional questioning.

 Can You Pack Prescription Toothpaste in Your Carry-On?

-If your toothpaste is medically prescribed, in the original packaging, and you take the prescription with you, then you can take any amount in your carry-on, regardless of the container size.
-Additionally, you don’t have to store prescribed toothpaste together with your other toiletries in the transparent quart-sized bag, because it’s considered a medication, not a toiletry.
+If your toothpaste is prescribed to you by a medical professional and in the original packaging, you can take any amount inside of your carry-on, regardless of the container size.
+Remember that you need to bring your prescription as well.
+Additionally, you don’t have to store prescribed toothpaste together with your other toiletries in the transparent, quart-sized bag because it’s considered a medication, not toiletry.
 If you want to, you can ask the TSA agent not to screen it through the x-ray machine, and they’ll do a manual inspection.